Course Calendar (Eastern Standard Time)

 - Overcoming challenges associated with listing patented information in the product label and indications discovered in clinical testing

-- the ongoing skinny labeling and carve –out conundrum
+- Examining the skinny labeling and carve–out conundrum

 - Assessing the scope of potential Orange Book listing controversies relative to: